-To qualify as a secondary school teacher of home economics, you need a degree (SCQF Level 9-10) in consumer studies or food and consumer studies or consumer and textile studies, or similar, plus a Professional Graduate Diploma (SCQF Level 11) in Education (PGDE) OR the BA Hons Food, Nutrition and Textiles Education at the University of the Highlands and Islands (Perth College) or the new BSc Hons Education and Curricular Studies with Teaching Qualification at the University of Strathclyde (SCQF Level 10).
+To qualify as a secondary school teacher of home economics, you need a degree (SCQF Level 9-10) in consumer studies or food and consumer studies or consumer and textile studies, or similar, plus a Professional Graduate Diploma (SCQF Level 11) in Education (PGDE) OR the BA Hons Food, Nutrition and Textiles Education at the University of the Highlands and Islands (UHI Perth) or the new BSc Hons Education and Curricular Studies with Teaching Qualification at the University of Strathclyde (SCQF Level 10).

 For entry to a suitable degree course you normally need 4-5 Highers.
 Depending on the course, particular subjects or grades may be required.
 You must have Higher English and National 5 Maths.
 National 5 Applications of Maths is accepted in place of Maths.

-For entry to the BA Hons Food, Nutrition and Textiles Education at the University of the Highlands and Islands (Perth College) you would need 3 Highers at BBC including English and a science subject plus National 5 Maths or Applications of Maths.
+For entry to the BA Hons Food, Nutrition and Textiles Education at the University of the Highlands and Islands (UHI Perth) you would need 3 Highers at BBC including English and a science subject plus National 5 Maths or Applications of Maths.
 Alternatively you can get in with a Foundation Apprenticeship in Food and Drink Technology plus Higher English and a science subject plus National 5 Maths or Applications of Maths.